Christian Arroyo Player Props: Red Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- Blue Jays pitchers combine to surrender the fourth-most home runs in baseball (111 total, 1.3 per game).
+- The Blue Jays give up the fourth-most home runs in baseball (113 total, 1.3 per game).

-- The lefty last pitched on Sunday against the Oakland Athletics, when he threw seven innings, allowing one earned run while giving up two hits.
+- The right-hander's most recent time out came on Tuesday against the San Francisco Giants, when he tossed six innings, surrendering one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.